George Bull (journalist)

-George Bull (23 August 1929 – 6 April 2001) was an English translator, author and journalist.
+George Anthony Bull (23 August 1929 – 6 April 2001) was an English translator, author and journalist.

 Education

 Bull attended Wimbledon College in Wimbledon, London before reading History at Brasenose College, Oxford.

 Career

 Journalism

 Bull worked for the Financial Times, McGraw-Hill World News and for Director magazine, where he was editor-in-chief until 1984.
 He was appointed the director of the Anglo-Japanese Economic Institute in 1986.
 He was a director of Central Banking Publications in addition to being the founder and publisher of the quarterly publications Inside Japan and International Minds.

 Translations

-He translated six volumes for the Penguin Classics series: Benvenuto Cellini's Autobiography, The Book of the Courtier by Castiglione, Lives of the Artists by Giorgio Vasari (two volumes), The Prince by Niccolò Machiavelli (1961), and Pietro Aretino's Selected Letters.
+He translated six volumes for the Penguin Classics series: Benvenuto Cellini's Autobiography (1956), The Book of the Courtier by Castiglione (1967), Lives of the Artists by Giorgio Vasari (two volumes, 1987), The Prince by Niccolò Machiavelli (1961), and Pietro Aretino's Selected Letters (1976).
 His translation of The Prince, although discontinued by Penguin, continues to be lauded as the "most stylistically elegant" in English.

 He was consultant editor to Penguin Business Series.